fairfax-newsnow/adonis-pickler/README.md

 * Similar theory applies to `format(0.2)`.

 ###TypeKeyProvider
-In formatting a Scala data object such as `format("abc")`, it needs to check the compile type of `"abc"` which is `String` to look up the corresponding formatter from `JsonRegistry`.
+In formatting a Scala data object such as `format("abc")`, it needs to check the compile type of `"abc"` in order to look up the corresponding formatter from `JsonRegistry`.
 The type can be found by simply using `TypeTag`.
-However, the ScalaJs library for the time being does not support `TypeTag`.  `TypeKeyProvider` is a workaround for generating code that provides the type information.
+However, the ScalaJs library for the time being does not support `TypeTag`.  `TypeKeyProvider` is a solution that uses code generation to provide the type information.
 ##Important note on using macros
 Things observed in using macros.
 * Code generation is done by calling `macro` a quasiquote.
 The quasiquote should avoid calling another `macro` which may result in high memory usage.